People take loans for a variety of reasons, including medical and financial emergencies.

 - A maximum of 30% of your Borrower’s Mortgage Servicing Ratio (MSR – portion of your gross monthly income that goes toward repaying any property loans)

-- A maximum of 60-70% of a vehicle’s market value, including COE price, for car loans (Loan-to Value or LTV ratio)
+- A maximum of 60-70% of a vehicle’s market value, including COE price, for car loans (Loan-to-Value or LTV ratio)

-Licensed money lenders will also review your other financial information such as your credit history and they will vary your loan amount and interest rates based on how much they trust you to make a full repayment.
+Licensed money lenders will review your other financial information such as your credit history and they will vary your loan amount and interest rates based on how much they trust you to make a full repayment.

 Many monthly loan money lenders offer a repayment period of 1-6 months, while some may offer up to 12 months.
+A small number of lenders would extend the term up to 24 months.

 In such a situation, report the money lender to the police.